jasonrandrews/arm-docker-demo/README.md

 ## Use buildx to emulate non-native architectures

-build.sh: does everyting on the local machine:
+build.sh: does everything on the local machine:
 - Create a buildx builder
 - Use the builder
 - Build for 3 target architectures on the local machine